 Learn more critical endgames:

 Did you enjoy this endgame tutorial?
-If you want to learn more critical chess positions in a simple and instructive way I suggest you to check out our Training Course where you will learn positional chess, attacking techniques, tactics, and some of the most important endgames.
+If you want to learn more critical chess positions in a simple and instructive way I suggest you check out our Training Course where you will learn positional chess, attacking techniques, tactics, and some of the most important endgames.

 Click here to sign up and start improving now.